Kozea/WeasyPrint/pages/home.rst

 WeasyPrint is free software released under the `AGPL license
 <https://github.com/Kozea/WeasyPrint/blob/master/COPYING>`_.

+It is based on libraries for parsing, text and drawing but **not** on full rendering engines like WebKit on Gecko.
+The CSS visual rendering is written in Python and meant to be easy to hack on.

 Get started by `installing it </install/>`_ or jump to:

  * :codelink:`Source code on GitHub`